awubshet/awubshet.github.io/blog/parquet_partitions.md

 myData2Df.write.format("parquet").partitionBy("cat").mode("overwrite").save("hdfs:///parquet_test/mydata2_p.parquet")
 ```

-Now, let's read these two parquet files and compare querying times.
+Let's now read these two parquet files and compare querying times.
 For each of the time measurements below, the spark shell is restarted so that there is no caching.
 The average times elapsed are shown as comments on the lines after the operations.
 ```scala
 val myData2 = spark.read.format("parquet").load("hdfs://hb01rm01-np.pod06.wdc01.cxa.ibmcloud.com:9000/cxa/parquet_test/mydata2.parquet")
 // 2.455856714 s time needed to setup the meta data